pythonwithalex/mynotes/README.md

 The following are lists of the best programming links I've managed to amass over the last few years, as well as a few of my own guides to Linux, C and other things.
 Enjoy.

-#### Lists

-The links below lead to a topical page that is broken up into sub-topics.
-These pages are the best links you could find on the subject.

 + [C for final](https://github.com/foundling/mynotes/blob/master/C/c_for_final.md)

 + [Python](http://mynotes.readthedocs.org/en/latest/python/python_list/)